Igor Rostislavovich Shafarevich: in Memoriam

 The next problem addressed by Shafarevich was the problem of embedding of local and global fields $k$.
-Given a Galois extension $L/k$ with Galois group $G$ and its Galois subextension $K/k$, the subgroup of $G$ fixing the elements from $K$ is a normal subgroup of $G$ with quotient group $G'$ isomorphic to the Galois group of $K/k$.
-Giving a surjective homomorphism of groups $G\to G'$, the embedding problem asks whether there exists an embedding of a Galois extension $K/k$ with Galois group $G'$ into a Galois extension $L/k$ with Galois group $G$ that realizes the surjective homomorphism as the quotient map.
-In the case when $G$ is abelian and the surjection $G\to G'$ with kernel $H$ makes $G$ to be a semi-direct product $H\rtimes G'$, the problem was solved in 1929 by A. Scholz.
-Shafarevich generalized this result to the case where $H$ is a nilpotent group of a certain class.
-He returns to the embedding problem later in a joint work with his former student Sergei Demushkin, first considering the case of local fields \cite{ShafDem59} and later the case of global fields \cite{ShafDem62}.
+Given a Galois extension $L/k$ with Galois group $G$ and its Galois subextension $K/k$, the subgroup of $G$ fixing elements from $K$ is a normal subgroup of $G$, with quotient group $G'$ isomorphic to the Galois group of $K/k$.
+Given a surjective homomorphism of groups $G\to G'$, the embedding problem asks whether there exists an embedding of a Galois extension $K/k$ with Galois group $G'$ into a Galois extension $L/k$ with Galois group $G$ that realizes the surjective homomorphism as the quotient map.
+In the case when $G$ is abelian and the surjection $G\to G'$ with kernel $H$ makes $G$ a semi-direct problem $H\rtimes G'$, the problem was solved in 1929 by A. Scholz.
+Shafarevich generalizes this result to the case where $H$ is a nilpotent group of a certain class.
+He returns to the embedding problem later in a joint work with his former student Sergei Demushkin, first considering the case of local fields \cite{ShafDem59} and, later, the case of global fields \cite{ShafDem62}.

-In 1963 Shafarevich published an important paper in Publ.
-Math.
-IHES \cite{ShafIHES} (after World War II it was an extremely rare event for a Soviet mathematician to publish a paper in a Western journal) on the problem of $p$-extensions of algebraic number fields, by considering finite extensions of these fields with a fixed set $S$ of ramified divisors.
-In the case when $S$ is the empty set, he shows that the minimal number $d$ of generators of the pro-finite Galois group of the composition of all such extensions and the number $r$ of minimal number of relations between these generators satisfies the inequality $r\le d+\rho$, where $\rho$ is the number of generators of the group of units of the field.
+In 1963, Shafarevich published an important paper in Publicationes Mathematique IHES \cite{ShafIHES} (a rather rare event after World War II when a Soviet mathematician publishes in a Western journal) on the problem of $p$-extensions of algebraic number fields by considering finite extensions of these fields with a fixed set $S$ of ramified divisors.
+In the case when $S$ is the empty set, Shafaevich shows that the minimal number $d$ of generators of the Galois group of the extension and the number $r$ of minimal relations between generators satisfies inequality $r\le d+\rho$, where $\rho$ is the number of generators of the group of units of the field.

-In his talk at the ICM in Stockholm, he remarked that if one proves that $r(G)-d(G)\to \infty$, where the limit is taken over the set of all $p$-groups, then unramified infinite extensions do exist.
-In a joint work with his former student Evgeny Golod \cite{Golod1} he proved that the limit does, in fact, goes to infinity thereby solving the class field tower problem in number theory that have been around for more than 40 years.
+At his talk at the ICM in Stockholm, he remarks that if one proves that $r(G)-d(G)\to \infty$, where the limit is taken over the set of all $p$-groups, then the class field tower problem on the existence of infinite unramified extensions of an algebraic number field has a negative solution.
+In a joint work with his former student Evgeny Golod \cite{Golod1} he proves that the limit is in fact goes to infinity solving in this way a classical fundamental problem in number theory of more than 40 years old.